Scientific Article Summarizer for Source-Checked Notes

 Summarize this scientific article as a table with columns for research question, method, evidence, key finding, limitation, and citation.
 Keep each claim tied to a source passage.

-After the answer appears, open the citations before saving anything.
-If a citation points to background context rather than the method or result passage, ask a narrower follow-up.
-If the source passage does not support the claim, revise or discard the row.
+Open the citations before you save the answer.
+If a citation points to background text instead of the method or result, ask a narrower question.
+If the passage does not back the claim, change or delete that row.

 Where summarizer tools fit in the workflow